Théodore de Banville: Legacy

 There is a street named after him in the 17th Arrondissement in Paris.
 There is also a street named Theodore de Banville in Nice, France.

+French Impressionist composer Claude Debussy used many of Banville's poems for his art songs, including "Nuit d'étoiles" and "Zéphyr."

 German composer Georgina Schubert (1840-1878) used Banville’s text for her lieder “L’ame d’un ange.”